jacoscaz/bacnet-device/README.md

-# `bacnet-device`
+# @bacnet-js/device

 A TypeScript library for implementing BACnet/IP devices in Node.js.

 ## Status

 Under heavy development as of June 2025.

-For more information, [get in touch][1].
+This project was started by [Jacopo Scazzosi] ([@jacoscaz]), who continues to maintain it, halfway through 2025.
+However, just a few weeks after the first alpha release, it was then moved to the newly-created [bacnet-js] organization, together with primary dependency [node-bacnet].
+By putting our heads together we hope to create a robust, modular, cohesive ecosystem for BACnet applications in Node.js.

+Interested in the intersection of BACnet and Node.js?
+[Come visit us][bacnet-js]!

 ## Characteristics

-This library provides a high-level API that simplifies the instantiation and management of BACnet objects by abstracting network operations (subscription management, CoV propagation, value updates) and offering classes specific to individual BACnet object types that automatically instantiate all properties required by the BACnet specification.
+This library provides a high-level API that simplifies the instantiation and management of BACnet objects by abstracting network operations (subscription management, CoV propagation, value updates) and accurately modelling BACnet's object types through dedicated classes that automatically instantiate all properties required by the BACnet specification.

-1. **Detailed types**: uses and contributes to [`node-bacnet`][2]'s well-defined interfaces, generics, and type definitions that accurately model BACnet's complex data structures.
+1. **Detailed types**: ships well-defined interfaces and classes to surface BACnet's complex data structures at the typings level.
 2. **Separation of concerns**: maintains separate classes for BACnet objects, properties, and network operations, loosely coupled via events.
 3. **Backpressure management**: operations return Promises that resolve only